Siemens expects automotive weakness to linger well into 2020

-ZURICH (Reuters) - Siemens (SIEGn.DE) expects the downturn from customers in the automotive and machine building industries to continue well into 2020, Chief Financial Officer Ralf Thomas said on Thursday.
+ZURICH, Aug 1 (Reuters) - Siemens expects the downturn from customers in the automotive and machine building industries to continue well into 2020, Chief Financial Officer Ralf Thomas said on Thursday.

 “Currently, customers in the machine building and automotive industries, in particular, are holding back on larger investments,” Thomas told reporters on a call after Siemens posted its third quarter results.